Barista FIRE Calculator

 Identity.
 "I work part-time at X and I'm phasing out of corporate life" is a more socially-acceptable framing than "I'm retired" for someone in their 40s.
 The part-time work provides a coherent narrative.

 Structure.
 Even two shifts per week provides anchors in time that fully-unstructured retirement lacks.
-Many people need this structure more than they initially expect.
+Many people find this structure more essential than they initially expect.

 Choosing the Barista role thoughtfully